Search term(s):

 By law (meaning some makers might be cheating), Txakolina is never artificially carbonated: the residual carbon dioxide gas from fermentation is simply retained in the bottling.
 Some few Txakolina wines are made as still wines, but most deliberately preserve the effervescent quality.

-Factoid: Txakolina wines are served, in what purports to be an old ritual form, by being poured into the glass from a substantial height, from a foot or so up to four feet or thereabouts (depending on the server’s sense of showmanship); a special bottle (a porron) is often used.
+Factoid: Txakolina wines are served, in what purports to be an old ritual form, by being poured into the glass from a substantial height, from a foot or so up to four feet or thereabouts (depending on the server’s sense of showmanship); a special bottle (a porron, shown at the right) is often used.
 The process supposedly augments the pétillance of the wine (though it seems to us that it would also augment spillage and waste).

 Despite the showmanship, one writer dryly notes that “If you visit the vineyards there, vintners will show how the Basques drink the popular wine, pouring it from a height into flat-bottomed tumblers.
 This aerates the wine and gives it the slightest prickly fizz, making it even more refreshing.
 The key is to pour it from 10 to 12 inches above the glass, not more, so you get a little bit of foam, but not too much.”
 Or as a retailer puts it, “This has more to do with aerating very rustic, reduced wine served off lees direct from casks behind the bar, and has little relevance to filtered, bottled wines.”